mcoops/rpmtools/README.md

 The tool `rpmbuild` must be installed.
-I didn't want to recreate what `rpmbuild` or `rpmspec` does, especially parsing specfiles, and `python-rpm-spec` didn't seem to correctly parse all marcos.
+I didn't want to recreate what `rpmbuild` or `rpmspec` does, especially parsing specfiles, and `python-rpm-spec` didn't seem to correctly parse all macros.

 ## Library